-OCTA staff worked with local agencies and the Environmental Cleanup Allocation Committee (ECAC) to determine areas of the M2 ECP Tier 1 Program Guidelines (Guidelines) that needed to be adjusted, as well as reviewed issues that emerged out of the previous calls.
+OCTA staff worked with local agencies and the Environmental Cleanup Allocation Committee (ECAC) to determine areas of the M2 ECP Tier 1 Program Guidelines (Guidelines) that needed to be adjusted, as well as reviewed issues that emerged out of previous calls.
 The proposed modifications to the Guidelines are included in Attachment A.

-The proposed changes were reviewed and endorsed by the ECAC at the January 11, 2018 meeting.
-A summary of the modifications is provided below.
+The proposed changes were reviewed and endorsed by the ECAC at the January 10, 2019 meeting.
+The changes are minimal and include the following: